 Five separate sequences are provided, each designed to measure specific characteristics.
 This approach provides the user with the flexibility to measure all or some of the characteristics of their headphone.

-In order to run the sequences, the following hardware is required:
+To run these sequences, the following hardware is required.

 - Audio Interface, 2 outputs x 4 inputs (minimum 2 out x 2 in if input switching is available*)